Written By John VanDerLaan

 Accuracy

 We consider accuracy to be one of the most important aspects of a crossbow.
-The majority of crossbow hunters opt to use a crossbow because it's a weapon that you can usually use during archery season without having to do a lot of target shooting on the range.
+The majority of crossbow owners opt to use a crossbow because it's a weapon that you can usually use during archery season without having to do a lot of target shooting on the range.
 However, this means the crossbow needs to shoot accurately over a long range with little tweaking.

 As a result, we tested accuracy by shooting each crossbow on our list, over a wide range of distances.
 We looked closely at the quality of the scope and how versatile it was in providing accurate shots over numerous distances.
 A good crossbow scope was imperative to make our list.

-RELATED: Best Crossbow Target
+RELATED: Best Crossbow Targets Tested With Reviews

 Ease Of Cocking And Decocking